-- 2. In the left pane, expand the C Compiler entry.
-This entry contains several pages where you can specify C compiler settings. - 3.
+- 2. In the left pane, expand the Assembler entry. - This entry contains several pages where you can specify assembler settings. - 3.
 In the right pane, set the options to the values you want.
 Do this for all pages. - 4.
-Repeat steps 2 and 3 for the other tools like assembler and linker. - 5.
+Repeat steps 2 and 3 for the other tools like the linker. - 5.
 Click OK to confirm the new settings.